SpiritSeal/supportflow-agent-ui/README.md

 # Supportflow Agent UI

-## This is the endpoint that we used to showcase the contextualized and summarized relevant conversation details that our platform creates when a chatbot hands off the conversation to a human agent.
+## This is the endpoint that we used to display the contextualized and summarized relevant conversation details that our platform creates when a chatbot hands off the conversation to a human agent.